Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

-## Build a secure Express app with Okta using OIDC and OAuth 2.0
+## Secure your Express app with OAuth 2.0, OIDC, and PKCE

 This project shows how to build a team-scoped expense dashboard with a secure login system with modern OAuth 2.0 best practices.
 Users see expenses only for their team, making it easy to track spending while maintaining strong security.